Scriptbash/QRaven/qraven/help/source/usage.rst

 Create a RVH file
 -----------------
 .. warning::
   The Docker daemon must be running to use this feature.
+Podman users don't need to worry, as Podman is daemonless.

 *To-do